8ightfold/rust-enum/README.md

 # rust-enum
 This library is for those who miss using Rust enums in C++.
-It will give you the ability to create variants that can be ``match``ed.
+It will give you the ability to create variants that can be matched.
 The only dependency is the [Boost Preprocessor](https://github.com/boostorg/preprocessor) library.

 ## Usage
 To use ``rust-enum``, you must first create your enum.
 You can do this with the ``$enum`` macro, like so: